-I had the pleasure of providing live coverage for most of LAVNCH WEEK 2020, an all-digital event put on by THE rAVe Agency in partnership with Zoom last week.
-After five full days of education sessions, product launches and thought-leadership, I wanted to write a wrap-up story of my favorite moments, broken down by AV vertical.
-I had some help on these recaps from our resident assistant editor and meme queen, Steph Beckett, also gave me her favorite moments to help shape these recaps.
+I had the pleasure of providing live coverage for the first-ever LAVNCH WEEK, an all-digital event put on by THE rAVe Agency in partnership with Zoom last week.
+After five full days of education sessions, product launches and thought-leadership, I wanted to write a wrap-up story of my favorite moments, broken down by vertical: ProAV, digital signage, UCC, HoW and beat for end users. rAVe’s assistant editor and resident meme queen, Steph Beckett, also gave me her favorite moments to help shape these recaps.

-By the way, if you missed LAVNCH WEEK last week … LAVNCH WEEK 2.0 is coming the week of June 22.
-Go ahead and join the list here; spots are limited.
-Also, you can check out our LAVNCH WEEK microsite to see all the wrap-up articles and public videos from the week and more!
+If you missed LAVNCH WEEK last week, you’re in luck.
+LAVNCH WEEK 2.0 is coming the week of June 22.
+Go ahead and join the list here, as spots are limited.
+You can check out our LAVNCH WEEK 1.0 microsite to see all the wrap-up articles and videos in the meantime.

-We started the week off with a bang.
-And by a bang, we mean a keynote from Dave Labuskes, CEO of AVIXA.
+We started off the week with a bang.
+And by a bang, we mean a keynote from the Dave Labuskes, CEO of AVIXA.
 He talked to us about the importance of doing #AVgood.
-Then, it was William “Bill” Ammerman, who I feel like may have a crystal ball on life — or, at the minimum, on the future of voice and AI.
-Mark Coxon then delivered our Tech Talk on using AV to trigger biology (a brilliant, fresh look at how #AVisLIFE).
+Then, we heard from William “Bill” Ammerman, who may or may not have a crystal ball on life — or, at the minimum, on the future of voice and AI.
+Mark Coxon then delivered our Tech Talk on using AV to trigger biology: a brilliant, fresh look at how #AVisLIFE.
 Finally, we saw and participated in a great panel called “AV Careers, Workforce Development and Pivoting Your Products and Services.”
 On ProAV Day, we also saw some great educational content from Kramer, HuddleCamHD, Peerless-AV and Barco.

 My favorite moment of ProAV Day: When we were welcomed by the man, Dave Labuskes, himself.
 AVIXA is the association that puts on InfoComm and is delivering weekly COVID-19 impact surveys, and Labuskes has had a big part in providing the AV industry those resources and information.
 Labuskes’ keynote was one of the highlights of ProAV Day for me, not only because it was the first successful live segment of LAVNCH WEEK (when all of us at rAVe danced a collective dance) but because his words were poignant, heartfelt and uplifting.
 I appreciated what Labuskes urged toward the end of his session: Every AV professional has to recommit to learning the technology that has become mission-critical to the world; we also need to continue championing diversity of thought and background.